ulcerative colitis

 • A fever

-Ulcerative colitis can be diagnosed by blood tests, stool tests or colonoscopy; however, in most cases it is diagnosed by an endoscopy.
+Ulcerative colitis can be diagnosed by blood tests, stool tests, or colonoscopy; however, in most cases, it is diagnosed by endoscopy.

 As the cause of ulcerative colitis is not yet precisely known, there is no solution for getting rid of it completely.
 The aim of treatment is to keep the ulcerative colitis at bay (in remission).
 There are a number of factors that can influence the course of the symptoms.